niemasd/TreeCluster/README.md

 # ClusterPicker-II
-ClusterPicker-II is a tool that, given a phylogenetic tree *T* and a length threshold *L*, finds the minimum number of clusters of the leaves of *T* such that some user-specific constraint is met in each cluster.
-The default constraint is that the diameter of each cluster cannot exceed *L* (i.e., for each cluster, all pairs of leaves in the cluster are at most *L* apart).
+ClusterPicker-II is a tool that, given a tree *T* (Newick format) and a distance threshold *t*, finds the minimum number of clusters of the leaves of *T* such that some user-specific constraint is met in each cluster.
+The default constraint is that the diameter of each cluster cannot exceed *t* (i.e., for each cluster, all pairs of leaves in the cluster are at most *t* apart) and that clusters must form clades in the tree.

 ClusterPicker-II was motivated by [ClusterPicker](https://github.com/emmahodcroft/cluster-picker-and-cluster-matcher).
-In ClusterPicker, there is an added constraint that all clusters must define a clade, which is an available option in ClusterPicker-II as well but is not recommended based on simulation experiments (an implied constraint of this method is that trees must be rooted).
-Further, ClusterPicker's implementation is cubic time with respect to the number of leaves of the tree in the worst case, whereas ClusterPicker-II is linear time.

 ## Usage
 ```bash